coder/coder/docs/CONTRIBUTING.md

   are intelligently checking if the image needs to be built)
 - `-e EXPERIMENT1,EXPERIMENT2` or `--experiments EXPERIMENT1,EXPERIMENT2`, will
   enable the specified experiments. (defaults to `*`)
-- `-n` or `--dry-run` will display the context without deployment. e.g., branch name and PR number, etc.
+- `-n` or `--dry-run` will display the context without deployment.
+For example, branch name and PR number, etc.
 - `-y` or `--yes`, will skip the CLI confirmation prompt.